 by Joe Armstrong

 - This has a new edition!
-The second edition of Programming Erlang is now available in beta.
+The second edition of Programming Erlang is now available.

 Moore’s Law is the observation that the amount you can do on a single chip doubles every two years.
 Historically, Moore’s Law has delivered ever faster computing power to more and more demanding audiences.
 But Moore’s Law is about to break down—there’s a limit to how many interconnections you can create on a chip.
 Rather than producing faster and faster processors, companies such as Intel and AMD are instead producing multi-core devices: single chips containing two, four, or even more processors.
 That’s great, but only if your software can take advantage of that extra power.
 If your programs aren’t concurrent, they’ll only run on a single processor at a time.
 Your users will think that your code is slow.

 Erlang is a programming language designed for building highly parallel, distributed, fault-tolerant systems.
 It has been used commercially for many years to build massive fault-tolerant systems which run for years with minimal failures.

 Erlang programs run seamlessly on multi-core computers.
 This means your Erlang program should run 4 times faster on a 4 core processor than on a single core processsor, all without you having having to change a line of code.

 Erlang combines ideas from the world of functional programming with techniques for building fault-tolerant systems to make a powerful language for building the massively parallel networked applications of the future.

 This book presents Erlang and functional programming in the familiar Pragmatic style.
 And, it’s written by Joe Armstrong, one of the creators of Erlang.

 It includes lots of example code you’ll be able to build upon.
 In addition, the book contains the full source code for two interesting applications:

 - A SHOUTcast server which you can use to stream music to every computer in your house, and